esanmiguelc/memeify/README.md

 If you want to see the specs you can run `testem` and open up a browser on the specified address

 ### Distribuiting
-  Files will be in the out folder.
+  Files will be in the dist directory.

     $ grunt